nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 ls ../../
 ```

 prints the contents of `/Users/barneche` which is my home directory.
 Finally, the special directory `.` always refers to your current directory.
-So, `ls`, `ls .`, and `ls ././././.` all do the same thing, they print the contents of the current directory.
-To summarize, the commands `ls ~`, `ls ~/.`, `ls ../../`, and `ls /Users/barneche` all do exactly the same thing.
+So, `ls` and `ls .` do the same thing, they print the contents of the current directory.
+To summarize, the commands `ls ~`, `ls ~/.` and `ls /Users/barneche` all do exactly the same thing.
 These shortcuts are not necessary, they are provided for your convenience.

 **Tab completion**